Top 10 healthcare jobs in demand for 2026 and beyond

 Salary insights: ~$98,340 per year

 Why it is in demand: The need for rehabilitation and support in daily living activities, especially among the elderly and disabled, is growing.
+As demand continues to rise, many professionals apply for occupational therapy assistant (OTA) roles to work closely with patients and support their independence in everyday life

 Key responsibilities: Assist occupational therapists in helping patients regain independence through therapeutic techniques.